-The LLMC 1976 is set out in the 16th Schedule of the MSO 1952 and to date, there have been no legislative amendments to adopt the new limits announced by the International Maritime Organization in April 2012.
+The LLMC 1976 is set out in the 16th Schedule of the Merchant Shipping Ordinance (MSO) 1952 and to date, there have been no legislative amendments to adopt the new limits announced by the International Maritime Organization in April 2012 and June 2015.
 Under the LLMC 1976, insurers of liability for claims, shipowners, salvors and any person whose act, neglect or default the shipowner or salvor is responsible for are entitled to limit their liability.
 A shipowner includes a charterer, manager and operator of a ship.
-The claims which are subject to limitation of liability include:
+The claims that are subject to limitation of liability include: